elys-network/LP-Rebalancing-Vault/README.md

-# Elys Network: LP Rebalancing Vault
+# Elys Network: High Yield LP Vault

 An autonomous vault manager designed to strategically manage assets within liquidity pools.
 The AVM's primary goal is to optimize for risk adjusted returns by automating data collection, analysis, portfolio construction, and transaction execution.